mlen/optional/slides.md

 Curried function takes a value and returns a function that takes another value and then returns the result.
+???
+Brackets are usually omitted, but it is very useful to remember you can put them back.

+Sometimes it makes the reasoning easier
 --

 **Both approaches yield the same result, sometimes one of them is more convenient than the other.**
+???
+This can be formally proven, but this kind of proof is not really interesting here.
 ---

 ## Swift syntax 102